oleksandr-gribov/GroupChoice/README.md

 # GroupChoice
-The app uses Yelp API to allow the user to look for restaurants nearby and create a vote with their friends
+The app uses Yelp API to allow the user to look for restaurants nearby, create a poll to suggest meal options to their friends as well as messaging for discussion.

 # Technologies Used
 - Firebase backend